gsrubio/causality-and-experimentation/teaching-material/README.md

-Notebooks explaining key concepts of causal inference and experimentation.
+Notebooks using simulations to explain and illustrate key concepts of causal inference and experimentation.